slitzer/racing-lap-tracker/README.md

 - The GamePack scanner expects a `game.json` file under each game directory and `layout.json` files under track layouts.
 Incorrect paths will prevent metadata from importing.
+- If the GamePack scan fails after upgrading, run the latest migrations (`2025-06-add-layout-metadata.sql` and `2025-08-add-track-metadata.sql`) to create any missing columns.
 - Uploaded images are stored inside `frontend/public/images`.
 Ensure this directory exists and is writable by the backend.
 - Use `npm run dev` for automatic reload during development; `npm start` runs the